vsnnlab/AMaSiNe/README.md

 Possible questions #1: If you encounter toolbox version error, please download the essential toolbox for running;
 If you encounter toolbox version error even if you have the toolbox, comment the line 8 on STEP_1_Slice_Outline (%toolbox_chk)

+Possible questions #2: If you are using Mac environment, you may encounter some error messages in STEP5, such as elastix error or something like "Unrecognized function or variable 'matched_img'".
+In this case, we highly recommend you to use Windows or Linux environment, or use previous version of our tool (https://github.com/vsnnlab/AMaSiNe/releases/tag/v1.0)